AmrHedeiwy/server-chatapp/readme.md

 - Real-time messaging using Socket.io
 - Send attachments as messages using Cloudinary
-- Delete & Edit messages in real time for all users
+- Messages can be edited, deleted, and viewed for status in real time for all users
-- Data caching using Io Redis
+- Data caching using IO-Redis
 - Rate limiting by IP, User ID and Email
 - 1:1 conversation and group conversations
 - Member management (Remove, Role change member / Admin)